Why is this medication prescribed?

 What should I know about storage and disposal of this medication?

-Keep this medication in the container it came in, tightly closed, and out of reach of children.
-Store dupilumab injection in the refrigerator but do not freeze.
-Keep the syringes in their original cartons to protect them from light.
+Keep this medication in the original container it came in, tightly closed, and out of reach of children.
+Store dupilumab injection in the refrigerator or at room temperature for up to 14 days.
+Do not freeze.
+Keep the syringes and pens in their original cartons to protect them from light.